AdobeDocs/campaign-standard.pt-BR/help/administration/using/configuring-sms-channel.md

 1. Defina os parâmetros específicos do SMS-C caso precise definir um mapeamento de codificação específico.
 For more information, refer to the [SMSC specifics](#smsc-specifics) section.

-   Ative a **[!UICONTROL Send full phone number (send characters other than digits)]**opção se não quiser respeitar o protocolo SMPP e transferir o**[!UICONTROL +]** prefixo para o servidor do provedor SMS (SMS-C).
+   Ative a **[!UICONTROL Send full phone number (send characters other than digits)]** opção se não quiser respeitar o protocolo SMPP e transferir o **[!UICONTROL +]** prefixo para o servidor do provedor SMS (SMS-C).

-   However, given that certain providers require the use of the **[!UICONTROL +]**prefix, it is advised that you check with your provider and they will suggest that you enable this option if necessary.
+   However, given that certain providers require the use of the **[!UICONTROL +]** prefix, it is advised that you check with your provider and they will suggest that you enable this option if necessary.

 1. Se necessário, defina respostas automáticas para acionar ações com base no conteúdo de uma resposta.
 Para obter mais informações, consulte [esta seção](../../channels/using/managing-incoming-sms.md#managing-stop-sms).
-1. Salve a configuração da conta externa de roteamento SMS.
+1. Salve a configuração da conta externa do roteamento SMS.

 Agora você pode usar seu novo roteamento para enviar mensagens SMS com o Adobe Campaign.